snlraju-msft/OfficeDocs-MicrosoftSearch/MicrosoftSearch/Azure-File-Share-connector.md

 ## Prerequisites

-Before you begin setup, ensure the following requirements are met:
+Ensure the following requirements are met before starting the setup process:

 ### Azure File Share Configuration
-- Your Azure File Share must be mounted on a device.
+- Mount your Azure File Share on a device.
-- Install and register the Graph Connector Agent (GCA) on the same device.
+- Install and register the **Graph Connector Agent (GCA)** on the same device.

-### Credentials
+### User Credentials
-Use the same user credentials for:
+Use the same credentials for:
 - Mounting the Azure File Share.
 - Running the Graph Connector Agent.
 - Configuring the connector in the Microsoft 365 Admin Center.